 Driving under the influence can result in severe consequences.
 Doing so puts yourself and others in danger.
 The state of Colorado takes this offense very seriously.
 Some people assume that because they were never caught before, they never will be.
 Or they believe that if they do get pulled over, they can get out of it because it is their first offense.
 Even if it is your first offense DUI in Colorado, you can still suffer long-term consequences for your actions.

 If you have a DUI charge on your hands, you need to know what punishments you’re facing.
 This post, brought to you by WeedenLaw, will inform you of those.
-We will also cover what to do if you’re convicted of a first offense DUI.
+Our Colorado criminal lawyers will also cover what to do if you’re convicted of a first offense DUI.
 Here are some common questions surrounding DUI charges.

 What is A DUI In Colorado?